What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 Solar panels vary in watts as well as volts.
 These variations affect which ones you can use to charge a typical 12V battery.

-A solar panel needs to have a charge controller in most cases in order to charge a 12V battery.
+A solar panel needs to have a charge controller in most cases to charge a 12V battery.

-I’ll explain charge controllers and solar panel options more in-depth in the next section.
+I’ll explain charge controllers and solar panel options in more in-depth in the next section.

 You can read about the details between these two panels here: Monocrystalline Vs. Polycrystalline Solar Panels – What’s the Difference?